What is International Trade?

 - Job creation

 Generally, tariffs or import quotas lead to gains for producers and losses for consumers.
-Therefore, the imposition of tariffs or import quotas is generally related to the political influence of the producers.
+Therefore, the imposition of tariffs or import quotas is generally created from the political influence of the producers.